 Mueller continued to taunt Taylor, with Taylor becoming angry and threatening Mueller after calling he called him the “n word” and said, don’t you be standing in front of me.”
 After being sent home for the weekend, Taylor filed an EEOC claim based on race harassment.

 Unfortunately, many employees still face race discrimination and racial slurs while at work.
 Title VII was enacted to prohibit employers from discrimination against their employees because of your color.
-If you or someone you know has been the victim of race or color discrimination, please contact Buckley Bala Wilson Mew LLP, LLC to find out how we can help.
+If you or someone you know has been the victim of race or color discrimination, please contact Buckley Bala Wilson Mew LLP to find out how we can help.